cncf/devstats-helm-graphql/README.md

 UI:

-- We are using Grafana 6.1.4, all dashboards, users and datasources are automatically provisioned from JSONs and template files.
+- We are using Grafana 6.1.6, all dashboards, users and datasources are automatically provisioned from JSONs and template files.
 - We're using read-only connection to HA patroni database to take advantage of read-replicas and 3x faster read connections.
 - Grafana is running on plain HTTP and port 3000, ingress controller is responsible for SSL/HTTPS layer.
+- We're using liveness and readiness probles for Grafana instances to allow detecting unhealhty instances and auto-replace by Kubernetes in such cases.

 DNS:

-- We're using AWS Route 53 domain registered automatically from a shell script that points to `nginx-ingress` AWS ELB endpoint: devstats-demo.net.
-- That domain automatically creates AWS hosted zone that maintains its and its subdomains DNS configuration.
-- For that domain we're adding wildcard subdomain `*.devstats-demo.net` (also using automated scripts).
-Domain and all sub domains are pointing to ingress ELB enternal IP.
-- Subdomains use CNAME records to point to ingress ELB, while domain itself uses Alias (AWS requires this).
+- We're using external domain setup that uses CNAME records to point to our Kubernetes Nginx Ingress (AWS ELB address) using CNAME records (redirecting `devstats.graphql.org` and wildcard `*.devstats.graphql.org` to Ingress ELB).

 SSL/HTTPS: